servo/servo/tests/wpt/web-platform-tests/tools/six/documentation/index.rst

    requires the *obj*'s class to be passed.

+.. function:: create_unbound_method(func, cls)

+   Return an unbound method object wrapping *func*.
+In Python 2, this will return a :func:`py2:types.MethodType` object.
+In Python 3, unbound methods do not exist and this wrapper will simply return *func*.

 .. class:: Iterator

    A class for making portable iterators.
 The intention is that it be subclassed